richardjzhang/chess-app/README.md

 This project runs a simple chess application run using a minmax alpha-beta pruning algorithm.
-You can find a live demo here - https://dm79t.csb.app/

 ## To start the project